Sima Yong: Participation in various campaigns during the War of the Eight Princes

 This ran counter to Sima Yong's plans.
 In fall 303, he persuaded Sima Ying to again join him against Sima Ai.
 While Sima Yong and Sima Ying had overwhelming force, their forces could not score a conclusive victory against Sima Ai.
-Sima Yong's forces were about to withdraw in spring 304 when Sima Yue the Prince of Donghai, the grandson of a great-granduncle of Emperor Hui, believing that Sima Ai could not win this war, arrested him and delivered him to Sima Yong's general Zhang Fang, who executed Sima Ai cruelly by burning him to death.
+Sima Yong's forces were about to withdraw in spring 304 when Sima Yue the Prince of Donghai, the grandson of Sima Kui (a great-granduncle of Emperor Hui), believing that Sima Ai could not win this war, arrested him and delivered him to Sima Yong's general Zhang Fang, who executed Sima Ai cruelly by burning him to death.
 Sima Ying became in effective control of the government, but continued to control it remotely from Yecheng.
 Sima Yong was given additional powers, and later in 304 submitted a pre-arranged petition to have Sima Ying created crown prince.

 Sima Ying, however, disappointed people who had high hopes for him.
 He put people he trusted in charge of the defenses of Luoyang, while remotely controlling the government from Yecheng.
-Eventually, the officials in Luoyang tired of the situation, and they rose under Sima Yue's command in summer 304.
+Eventually, the officials in Luoyang grew tired of the situation, and they rose under Sima Yue's command in summer 304.
 Sima Yue, with Emperor Hui accompanying him, then attacked Yecheng.
 Sima Ying, after some initial hesitation, battled Sima Yue's troops and defeated him, forcing him to flee and capturing Emperor Hui.
-He did not return Emperor Hui to Luoyang, but kept him at Yecheng.
+He did not return Emperor Hui to Luoyang, but kept the emperor at Yecheng.

 This gave Wang Jun (王浚), the commander of the forces in You Province (幽州, modern Beijing, Tianjin, and northern Hebei), with whom Sima Ying had prior disputes, an excuse to attack Sima Ying, and he did so, claiming that Sima Ying was improperly detaining Emperor Hui.
 Wang's forces were reinforced with ferocious Xianbei and Wuhuan soldiers, and Sima Ying's forces, in fear of their fighting abilities, collapsed, before they could be reinforced with Xiongnu forces under the command of Sima Ying's associate Liu Yuan.
 Sima Ying was forced to flee to Luoyang with Emperor Hui, now without troops to support him.